Silver Vine Sticks for Cats – Is Silver Vine Safe for Cats?

-While emailing with our vet about Charlie’s recent dental, I decided to ask her about silver vine sticks too – to see if they were safe.
-She said, “Silver vine is fine to try–every kitty is different but heard that most really like it.
+While emailing our vet about Charlie’s recent dental, I also asked her about silver vine sticks to see if they were safe.
+She said, “Silvervine is fine to try–every kitty is different, but I heard that most like it.
 I read a study they did with it, catnip, valerian root, and something else.
-Silver vine and catnip were the most popular.”
+Silvervine and catnip were the most popular.”

 So I found some organic silvervine on Amazon and ordered it.
 Here’s how Charlie and Trigg reacted.
 I will also try it with Caymus and Murphy and see if Amy wants to try it with Ash and Addie.

 Yes, cats can eat silvervine sticks.
 The plant is entirely safe for cats, so eating it will not harm them.
-Most cats will settle to sniff and cuddle the silvervine sticks, but some of them might chew on them and eat the silvervine.
+Most cats will settle to sniff and cuddle the silvervine sticks, but some might chew on them and eat them silvervine.
 Rest assured that it is ok for them to eat it.

 Yes, it is.
-Silvervine has a euphoric effect on cats, it makes them active, playful, affectionate and it has no side effects whatsoever.
+Silvervine has a euphoric effect on cats, makes them active, playful, and affectionate, and has no side effects whatsoever.
 Aside from getting some exercise, the cat will also feel relaxed even after the effect of the silvervine has passed.

-The effects of the silvervine become visible as soon as the cat is exposed to it and they can last between 5 and 30 minutes.
-After the euphoric effects and boost of energy disappear, the cat will not be interested in silvervine for 20-30 minutes, so it is not possible to prologue the euphoric effects.
+The effects of the silvervine become visible as soon as the cat is exposed to it, and they can last between 5 and 30 minutes.
+However, after the euphoric effects and boost of energy disappear, the cat will not be interested in silvervine for 20-30 minutes, so it is impossible to prologue the euphoric effects.

 Silvervine is perfectly safe for dogs as well.
-They can play with the sticks, chew on them, and even eat some of the silvervine and they will not be harmed in any way.
+They can play with the sticks, chew on them, and even eat some silvervine; they will not be harmed in any way.
 Keep in mind that dogs do not respond to silvervine as cats do.
-Most often, they have no reaction at all.
+Most often, they do not react at all.

 Silvervine comes from China and Japan.
-It is called Actinidia polygama, and it is a species of kiwifruit that grows in the mountains.
-It is a climbing plant, and it can get as long as 5-6 meters.
-The plant is used in both Chinese and Japanese traditional medicine to treat an extensive range of issues – from high cholesterol to kidney disease.
+It is called Actinidia polygama, a species of kiwifruit that grows in the mountains.
+It is a climbing plant that can get as long as 5-6 meters.
+The plant is used in Chinese and Japanese traditional medicine to treat many issues – from high cholesterol to kidney disease.
 It also has a euphoric effect on cats, and more cats respond to it than they do to catnip, which has similar effects but is far more popular.